mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

 2. `--only-language=<NAME>` that allows running the pipeline only for one particular language
 3. `--enable-plotting=True` (default is `False`) that enables rendering coverage scatter plots to file as part of the experiment, rather than inline in the Jupyter notebook afterwards

+Finally, the pipeline requires the input grammar directory `$EXPERIMENT_DIR/grammars` to exist.
+Before running the pipeline, it is necessary to populate it with the grammars to be tested.
+These can be found in `grammars/in-use`.
+It is also possible to swap these grammars out for others from `grammars/candidates` or elsewhere, but then corresponding entries need to be added to `lib/parametrization.py`.

 ## Running the Pipeline

 1. Install Java 11